maarten-pennings/Tapuino/README.md

 Due to all dangling links, I was afraid the Tapuino sources might disappear, so I decided to clone the [firmware](firmware).

+Edit the configuration in [config-user.h](firmware/config-user.h).

+There is also runtime options

 ## Case